 Even after giving your best efforts, if you can’t reduce their anxieties or simply disregard their feelings, your loved one might become more worried.
 It could happen if you are not aware of their feelings or do not take care not to use verbal redirection.

-Let’s take a look at the unsuccessful results of negative verbal redirection in the scenario of a person who can’t find their handbag and is convinced it has been stolen.
+Let’s take a look at the unsuccessful results of negative verbal redirection.
+Assume a scenario of someone who can’t find their handbag and is convinced it has been stolen.

 - “Your purse hasn’t been stolen.
 You must have misplaced it.”

-If you have no sympathy for their missing purse, it shows that you don’t care about their feelings, negatively impacting their trust in you and possibly upsetting them further.
+If you have no sympathy for their missing purse, you don’t care about their feelings.
+This will negatively impact their trust in you and possibly upset them further.

-It also fails to resolve their concern, as they still believe their purse have been stolen;
+It also fails to resolve their concern, as they still believe their purse has been stolen;

-What matters is that they currently giving more value to their purse and if create any doubt on that, we make offense to them and it make difficulties for us to regain their trust.
+What matters is that they are currently giving more value to their purses.
+Any doubt may offend them, making it difficult for us to regain their trust.

-Because of this, we use the redirection method to change the situation and bring the client back to a happier, more positive state through engaging them in pleasurable, constructive activities.
+Because of this, we use the redirection method to change the situation and bring them back to a positive state.
+We do this by engaging them in pleasurable, constructive activities.

 An important part of successful senior care